-The purpose of creating a wireframe is to map out user interface (UI) elements as you plan to display them, seeing how they relate according to proximity and function, as well as how they help a user achieve their goals through using your product.
+The purpose of a wireframe is to map out user interface (UI) elements as you plan to display them, see how they relate according to proximity and function, and how they help a user achieve their goals through using your product.
 The right wireframe tool helps you to focus on what’s essential in terms of your design’s foundation and empowers you to be flexible in moving elements around before committing to specific design elements.

-Best Wireframe Tools
+Paid Wireframe Tools

-While each of the following wireframe tools has unique features and specific use cases, they all share the common goal of empowering people to plan more complicated designs.
+While each of the following wireframe tools has unique features and specific use cases, they all share the common goal of empowering people to plan more complicated web designs.

 Here’s what you need to know about each of the top options on the market:

-Create wireframes, mockups, and prototypes in the same project file
+- Create wireframes, mockups, and prototypes in the same project file

-No need to integrate multiple tools
+- No need to integrate multiple tools

-2GB free storage with Adobe XD’s free plan
+- 2GB free storage with Adobe XD’s free plan

 Adobe XD is free for one shareable prototype and up to 2GB of storage.
 Adobe’s Single App plan starts at $9.99/month and includes unlimited prototypes and 100GB of cloud storage space.

-A centralized design, development, and product hub that makes moving code quick and easy
+- A centralized design, development, and product hub that makes moving code quick and easy

-Jira integration for better project management
+- Jira integration for better project management

-Iterate your work with non-destructive Boolean operations
+- Iterate your work with non-destructive Boolean operations

-A variety of exporting options, including drag-and-share
+- A variety of exporting options, including drag-and-share

-Sketch was first released in 2010 and has made a name for itself as a lightweight vector design tool.
+Sketch was first released in 2010 and has since made a name for itself as a lightweight vector design tool.
 While it's a fairly basic tool for modern UI and icon vector design, it integrates with other design tools and promotes the building of integration plugins.

 Sketch costs $99/year for an individual license.
 If you don't renew your subscription, you can continue to use the tool, but you won’t receive software updates or be able to save files to the cloud.